Pages

 In 1922, Azerbaijan was incorporated into the Soviet Union as a part of the Transcaucasian Federation and subsequently, in 1936, it became a Union Soviet Socialist Republic.
 The Cyrillic alphabet is introduced in the country.
 Azerbaijan was one of the fifteen republics of the USSR until the country’s re-independence in 1991.

-In 1923, Soviet Dictator Stalin renamed the city of Khankendi in Karabakh into Stepanakert for Stepan Shaumyan, a leader of the Baku Commune (26 Baku Commissars) (49),
+In 1923, Soviet Dictator Joseph Stalin renamed the city of Khankendi in Karabakh into Stepanakert for bolshevik Stepan Shaumyan, who was a leader of the Baku Commune (26 Baku Commissars) (49),

 In 1936, Soviet dictator Stalin renamed the city of Erivan into Yerevan (50).